kalfheim/simply-blog-theme/README.md

 - Pagination.
 - Mobile friendly.
 - Super cool buttons for sharing blog posts across popular social networks.
 - Blog post details and author name is automatically reflected in the page title and description. [schema.org](https://schema.org/) is used to structure blog posts for SEO.
+The first featured image is added to the meta data of the page.

 ### Requirements